 Scrolls Buddy

-A scrolling planner for the MapleRoyals community: per-slot scroll recommendations, stat progression, profit/loss, and session history — a real relational data layer and product analytics, with zero servers to run.
+A scrolling planner for the MapleRoyals community: per-slot scroll recommendations, stat progression, profit/loss, and session history, backed by a real relational data layer and product analytics, with zero servers to run.

 The niche